butchler/PL0-compiler/docs/STYLE_GUIDE.md

 ```

 ### Macros
 Macros are cool.
-Use them.
+Use them, but if you don't need to.

 ```C
 #define ABS(a) (((a)<0) ? -(a) : (a))